M-AlAteegi/Secure-PDF-Word-Converter-Flask-WebApp-/README.md

 ## **Getting Started**

 Follow these steps to run the server locally.
-Exact paths, environment names, and tunnel setup may vary depending on your system.
+Exact paths, environment names, and tunnel setup may vary depending on your system. <br><br>

 **1.Navigate to your project folder**

 Open a terminal and move into the directory containing your files (webapp.py, conversion_utils.py, swagger.yaml, etc.):

-cd path/to/teams-converter
+cd path/to/teams-converter <br><br>

 **2.Activate your Python environment**